Belfast Zoo: Incidents

-In 2019, a Red Panda escaped due to a power fault in her enclosure.
-It was found the next day in a residential area, a mile away from the zoo.
+In 2001, a wolf-like dog broke into the kangaroo enclosure and killed one of the younger kangaroos that had been born at the zoo.
+The same year, vandals broke into the zoo and attacked several penguins in their enclosure with an iron bar.
+One was thrown into the lion's den and killed.

+In 2010, a female white-nosed coati escaped and was not found for more than five weeks.

+In 2013, and again in 2015, several macaques escaped.
+They were found several days later.

 In 2018, a spider monkey escaped and died after being hit by a car on the nearby motorway.
-In 2013 and again in 2015 several macaques escaped.
-They were found several days later.
-In 2010, a female white-nosed coati escaped and was not found for more than five weeks.

-In 2001 a wolf-like dog broke into a kangaroo enclosure and killed one of the younger kangaroos that had been born at the zoo.
-In the same year, several penguins were attacked in their enclosure with an iron bar.
-One was thrown into the lion's den and killed.
+In 2019, a red panda escaped due to a power fault in her enclosure.
+She was found the next day in a residential area, a mile away from the zoo.

 Floral Hall

 Located within the grounds of the zoo is a 1930s art deco ballroom, the Floral Hall.

-The hall was popular venue in its time and during the war the hall had blackouts fitted to the windows so that dances could continue.
-In the 1960s, the hall was visited by musical artists such as Pink Floyd and Small Faces.
-The Floral Hall closed to the public on 2 April 1972 and has remained derelict since the outbreak of the Troubles in the 1970s.
+The hall was popular dance venue.
+During World War II, it had blackouts fitted to the windows so that dances could continue.
+In the 1960s, the hall was visited by musicians such as Pink Floyd and Small Faces.
+The Floral Hall closed to the public on 2 April 1972 and has fallen into dereliction since then.
+During the 1990s, it was given the Listed Building status.

-During the 1990s the Floral Hall had been given Listed Building Status.

-Belfast Buildings Preservation Trust are planning to renovate the building, although Belfast City Council have yet to provide any funding.
+Belfast Buildings Preservation Trust plans to renovate the building, although Belfast City Council has yet to provide funding.

-2010 has seen the project be taken further, with various meetings to discuss potential uses for the hall and the carrying out of a feasibility study.

-In December 2011 saw the creation of a Facebook page based around sharing old photos of the Floral Hall including interior shots of the hall today, the following year an online petition, addressed to the City Council was created to help raise awareness and to progress with the restoration project of the hall.

-In March 2018 Liverpool based developer Signature Living officially submitted a £5 million proposal to revive Belfast's Floral Hall.

-Lawrence Kenwright, who owns Signature Living, said he hopes to develop the iconic building, and restore it for use as a "leading entertainment, conference and wedding venue" in the city.
+In 2010, meetings were held to discuss potential uses for the hall and the carrying out of a feasibility study.
+In December 2011, a social media account was created to share old photos of the hall and contemporary photos of its interior.
+In 2012, an online petition addressed to Belfast City Council was created to request progress with the restoration project.
+In March 2018, Liverpool based developer Signature Living submitted a £5 million proposal to revive the hall.
+Lawrence Kenwright, owner of Signature Living, said he hoped to restore the hall for use as a "leading entertainment, conference and wedding venue".